agrawalhemant/Authentication/README.md

 - Built on the robust and performant **ASP.NET Core** framework.
 - Uses **.NET 8.0**, ensuring compatibility with the latest .NET features.
-- MVC architectural pattern for clean separation of concerns.
+- REST architectural pattern for clean separation of concerns.
-- **Razor Pages** for dynamic web components.
 - Fully optimized for web applications.
 - Ready for extension and scalability.